poproar/Barnabas-Instructors-Guide/ngss/index.md

 What do we know about electricity?
 How are electrical devices powered?

-## Monitor: Check for Understanding/Formative Assessment
-Positive and negative sides of batteries and wires
-Make sure that all parts are connected

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 BrainPop video on "Electric Circuits": https://www.brainpop.com/technology/energytechnology/electriccircuits/
 Energy & Environmental News video on the origin of electricity "Energy 101: Electricity Generation": https://www.youtube.com/watch?v=20Vb6hlLQSg